iterorganization/IMAS-Python/docs/source/netcdf.rst

     netcdf/conventions

-imas-python supports reading IDSs from and writing IDSs to IMAS netCDF files.
-This feature is currently in alpha status, and its functionality may change in upcoming minor releases of imas-python.
+IMAS-Python supports reading IDSs from and writing IDSs to IMAS netCDF files.
+This feature is currently in alpha status, and its functionality may change in upcoming minor releases of IMAS-Python.

 A detailed description of the IMAS netCDF format and conventions can be found on the :ref:`IMAS conventions for the netCDF data format` page.